 This response requires further development before it can be properly assessed, and I plan to return to it elsewhere.
 But it suggests that something akin to Non-Identity Theodicy may remain plausible even if the independence of personal identity from physical origination is affirmed and (1) is denied.

 That said, most people do accept the claim that physical origination affects personal identity.
 This claim will be plausible to many who deny the existence of an immaterial soul and to those who hold that a human person consists essentially of both a specific body and a specific soul.
-It may also be plausible to some who believe human persons are immaterial souls, for example to some holding a traducian view (according to which the soul is generated from the specific souls of the parents during the reproductive process) or to some holding an emergent view (according to which the soul results in some way from the structure and/or functioning of the human organism).
+It may also be plausible to some who believe human persons are immaterial souls—for example, to some holding a traducian view (according to which the soul is generated from the specific souls of the parents during the reproductive process) or to some holding an emergent view (according to which the soul results in some way from the structure and/or functioning of the human organism).
 This claim may even be plausible to some who believe human persons are immaterial souls and hold creationist views of the soul.
 Hasker notes that “Thomists, for instance, hold that the soul, as a form, is individuated by the matter which it informs; the soul is created as the soul of this particular body.”

 The many who agree that significant changes in the causal history of the world would result in changes in the physical origins of human persons and therefore in the identities of which persons come to exist might reasonably conclude, then, that God has not wronged us by creating a universe in which we are offered a great eternal life rather than creating one in which we never would have lived.